microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing the IoT end-to-end.md

 In the solution diagram above, note the following:

-- Iot Edge devices are placed in the field.
+- IoT Edge devices are placed in the field.
 - These devices communication back to the IoT Hub
 - IoT Hub sends data to other services such as Cosmos DB and Time Series Insights
 - Data is saved to Data Lake for analysis later by machine learning